kognise/obsidian-aviation/FAR/Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md

 ### §323.7   Service of notices.

-\(a\) A copy of each notice required by §323.3 shall be served upon:
+\(a\) A copy of each notice required by [[Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md#§323.3   Who shall file notices.|§323.3]] shall be served upon:

 \(1\) The chief executive of the principal city or other unit of local government at the affected place.
 The principal city is the one named, or previously named, in the section 41102 certificate by virtue of which the place qualifies as an eligible place.
 For places in Alaska or Hawaii that are designated as eligible places without having been listed on a section 41102 certificate, the principal city is the most populous municipality at the place.